 Have you ever heard of Quiz, Quiz, Trade?
 It’s a great activity to practice, review, and engage your students!
+It can be as simple, or as challenging as you would like!
 Check out how I use it with my Spanish classes.

 Quiz, Quiz, Trade

 What I want to talk about is one of my favorite Kagan strategies – Quiz, Quiz, Trade.
 This structure is fantastic because it gets students up and out of their seats, speaking, practicing structures with classmates, and working with students they may not usually work with.
 It is worthwhile to note that students will be working alone, and doing a lot of output – this strategy is good for reviewing structures that you have modeled and practiced in class.
 Remember, input before output!

 How to Get Started With Quiz, Quiz, Trade

 The first few times you use a Kagan structure it will take a little time to set it up with students, but afterward, you just need to tell the students which structure, remind them of a few procedures, and you’re set!
 These are the slides I use to support my students’ understanding when I go through the Quiz, Quiz, Trade structure.
 I just insert the two applicable slides into my presentation for the day.
 I generally use the English slides and speak in Spanish, acting things out, grabbing partners to help model what we’re going to do.
 This year I hope to start using the Spanish slides after my classes become more familiar with the structure, during the quick review of procedures before we start.

 - Come up questions you want to practice.
 I have used anywhere between 8 – 24 questions in a class size of 24.
 Think about how much time you’re planning for and how much practice you want them to have with the questions!

 - Put each question on a card.